AxonIQ/reference-guide/part-ii-domain-logic/deadlines.md

 > **Note**
 >
-> When scheduling a deadline, the context from where it was scheduled is taking into account.
+> When scheduling a deadline, the context from where it was scheduled is taken into account.
 > That means a given scheduled deadline will only be triggered in its originating context.
 > Thus any `@DeadlineHandler` annotated function you wish to be called on a met deadline, must be in the same Aggregate/Saga from which is was scheduled.
 >